Stephanowicz/moOde-audioplayer-addons/README.md

 		- finally generate a [client access token](https://genius.com/api-clients) by clicking "Generate Access Token"
 	 	-> add the **client access token** to **clientaccesstoken.txt** in the lyrics folder */var/www/addons/Stephanowicz/lyrics*

-	ToDo: displaying lyric-verses according to the actual song position...

 	The other addons don't have any further requirements